aclaf/flagrant/docs/explanation/concepts.md

 # Produces: {"database": {"connection": {"timeout": "30"}}}
 ```

-Multiple nested paths can be specified, with the parser automatically creating intermediate dictionary levels as needed:
+You can specify multiple nested paths, with the parser automatically creating intermediate dictionary levels as needed:

 ```bash
 command --config \